Özkan Sümer

-Özkan Sümer (20 November 1940 – 22 December 2020) was a Turkish footballer and coach.
-He played as defender in Trabzonspor (and later coached the same club), Galatasaray SK, and the Turkey national football team.
-He also served as president of Trabzonspor.
+Özkan Sümer (20 November 1940 – 22 December 2020) was a Turkish footballer, manager, and president of Trabzonspor (2001–2003).
+He played as a defender for Trabzonspor (and later coached the same club), Galatasaray SK, and the Turkey national football team.

 Career

 Footballer

-Sümer was born in Trabzon and started to play football in his home town's club of Trabzonspor.
-After some time at Karabükspor and Sebat Gençlik, Sümer re-joined Trabzonspor.
+Sümer was born in Maçka and started to play football in his home town's club of Trabzonspor.
+After some time at Kardemir Karabükspor and Akçaabat Sebatspor, Sümer rejoined Trabzonspor.
 He was a successful defender of his team.
-During this time, he earned the nickname "Deve" (literally: "Camel") due to his tallness and stubborn rough playing temperament.
+During this time, he earned the nickname Deve Özkan due to his tallness and stubborn rough playing temperament.

 Manager

-After having ended his active sports life, Sümer served as an instructor for a while at the Turkish Football Federation (TFF).
+After having ended his playing career, Sümer served as an instructor for a while at the TFF.
 He coached later the youth and amateur squads of Trabzonspor before he was appointed manager of the main team in 1978.

-Trabzonspor became league champion with Sümer as manager in the seasons 1978–79 and 1980–81.
+Trabzonspor became Turkish 1st football league champion with Sümer as manager in the seasons 1978–79 and 1980–81.
 In 1981, he was appointed manager of the Turkey national football team.
 The national team played two matches under his managership losing both.
 He then transferred to coach Galatasaray SK in the 1982–83 season.
-Sümer was manager again at Trabzonspor in the seasons 1984–85, 1990–91 and 1996.
-In the season 2000–01, he coached Mobellaspor, a Second League club in Konya.
+Sümer was manager again at Trabzonspor in the seasons 1984–85, 1990–91 and 1998.
+In the season 2000–01, he coached Mobellaspor, a TFF Second League club in Konya.

 Club president

 In 2001, Sümer was elected president of Trabzonspor succeeding Mehmet Ali Yılmaz.
-He resigned from this post on 5 September 2003 in protest against a resolution made by the Ombudsman Board of the TFF that lifted a ban against Fenerbahçe SK concluded before.
+He resigned from this post on 5 September 2003 in protest against a resolution made by the Ombudsman Board of the TFF that lifted a ban against Fenerbahçe concluded before the he after of Trabzonspor SK president in Atay Aktuğ.